- What does OpenClassrooms do?

 - CareerFoundry and Bloc are online bootcamps with courses in UX/UI design and web development.

-- Those interested solely in UX/UI design can also enroll in Designation, a product design bootcamp that offers an in-person program in Chicago, as well as a live online option that allows remote students to follow along with their Chicago-based peers.
+- Those interested solely in UX/UI design can also enroll in Designation, a product design bootcamp that offers an in-person program in Chicago, as well as a live online option.

 - GrowthX Academy is an online bootcamp with courses in growth marketing, UX design, and sales and business development.
 Learn more about GrowthX Academy in our review of the program.